MatthewPierson/deverser/README.md

 3. Run './deverser.sh'
 4. Follow what the script asks you to do (Mostly just entering your device's IP address and root password for SSH/SCP)

-## Usage (.ps1/Windows)

-**This script requires the Windows 10 Spring Update or newer to be installed.
-Else you must install OpenSSH on your pc manually.**

-1. Download the latest release

-2. By default, script execution is disabled for security reasons. to tempoarily bypass this restriction, you must run deverser like this:

-`powershell.exe -noprofile -executionpolicy bypass -file "deverser.ps1"`

-3. Replace `"deverser.ps1"` with the path to the deverser script.

 ## Issues/Bugs/Fixes/Improvements

 If you have any bugs/issues open an issue [here](https://github.com/joshuah345/deverser/issues) with details about your macOS machine (OS version, other basic info), iOS device (iOS version, jailbreak, etc) and details about what is not working.